 Thunderbird people are taught to share their feathers.
 These feathers take the form of traditional knowledge, medicine ways and ancient teachings.
 All of this "good medicine" is intended to inspire, enlighten and empower others to see the importance of utilizing their very own spirit to follow their personal trail in life.

 From the work I've done upon my own personal trail, I now understand that true self-awareness and self-empowerment typically involves facing that monster serpent that exists deep within each of us.
 As a thunderbird myself, this is what I aim to help people with the most: the hidden, deep, dark scary stuff.

 The elders I've met on my trail believe it's very important today to help people re-connect with their own spirits again.
 In this way people are motivated and can become empowered to bring balance and happiness back into their lives.
 I believe it's getting more important that we honestly re-assess our direction in life.
 Algonquin Knowledge helps us to take a good hard look at how we're really doing - and where we're going - here on Earth.

 As told by the Anishinaabe prophecy of the Seventh Fire, there is a time soon coming over the horizon when we will have to make a vital decision between living harmoniously with Mother Earth or technologically against her.
 The thunderbird ways I've learned to utilize on my own trail and now share with others are intended for everyone.
 There are many trails to the sacred nest at the top of the mountain.
 We are all entitled to embrace and use the wondrous power of our own spirit to help us get there.

-Thunderbird nest teachings are an important part of my life and I'm passionate about sharing them with others on vision quests.
+The thunderbird teachings are an important part of my life and I'm passionate about sharing them with others desiring to learn.
 Miigwetch (thank you) for taking the time to read through this.
-I hope it has painted a clearer picture about myself for you.
+I hope it has illustrated a clearer picture about myself for you.
 I do welcome questions so I look forward to hearing from you!